 In this level, architects are organized in the following way:

 There is one team called 'The Design Office', positioned underneath the CFO or CIO.
-Architecture is done at an operational, tactical, and strategic level.
+Architecture is implemented at operational, tactical, and strategic levels.
 Architects create (agile) designs for strategy, enterprise-wide (business / IT) solutions, and (digital) transformations.

 There is a centralized architecture review board and architecture steering committee.
-Architects do not participate in projects, but on top of projects, project managers/program managers work for the architects.
+Architects do not participate in projects; instead, project managers/program managers work for the architects.
 The architect is the supervisor of realizing a solution with the architecture applied.
 Standards are enforced.
 Every architecture dossier is documented fully and compliant.
 Architects are in charge of Change.

 The architects are very often out of their ivory tower.
 The added value of working with architecture is recognized and tangible.
 Enterprise Architecture is the bridge between Strategy and Transformation.
 Architects create effective and beautiful Landscapes, Roadmaps, and Blueprints.
 These are used in every meeting and project to support decision-making.